jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

     - time-outs: session expires after a set amount of inactivity
     - screensavers: activated after a period of inactivity, requiring re-authentication
   - Session termination and re-authentication helps to prevent or mitigate session hijacking
-  - The Open Web Application Security Project (OWASP) publishes “cheat sheets” that provide app developer’s specific recommendations
+  - The Open Web Application Security Project (OWASP) publishes “cheat sheets” that provide app developers with specific recommendations

 - 5.2.4 Registration, proofing, and establishment of identity
   - Within an organization, new employees prove their identity with appropriate documentation during the hiring process